CSCI-5619-Fall-2020/Lecture-8/README.md

-# Lecture 8: TBD
+# Lecture 8: Interaction and Physics

 ## Topics

-1. New WebXR emulator
+1. How to use my custom version of the [WebXR emulator](https://github.com/illusioneering/WebXR-emulator-extension)
+2. Including an update() function in the main loop
-2. Reading controller input
+3. Reading controller input using polling
-3. Debugging on the quest
+4. Viewing the debug console on the Quest
-4. Grabbing objects
+5. Grabbing objects with the controllers
-5. Physics
+6. Using a physics engine

 ## Participation Exercise

-TBD
+Add the code for grabbing objects with your left controller.
+This will involve adding a `leftGrabbedObject` and then copying and pasting the code from the right hand.
+You can submit your `index.ts` file on Canvas, or alternatively you can submit a screenshot of you grabbing an object with the left controller.

 ## License